Who is responsible for the Adventure Park area?

 Who is responsible for the maintenance of the green web?

-The OAH is responsible for the landscape maintenance of areas which are constructed and then turned over by the Developer to the OAH.
+The OAH is responsible for the landscape maintenance after it has been turned over by the Developer to the OAH.
 The areas that have been turned over and are now maintained by the OAH, as well as the maintenance levels for the areas can be seen on the drawings in the OAH website.
 Click here

 If there are concerns about the level of maintenance in the green web, please contact admin@harmonyowners.com.
 This will be assessed, with findings communicated back to the OAH membership.